Telenor

-Telenor ASA (/no/ or /no/) is a Norwegian majority state-owned multinational telecommunications company headquartered at Fornebu in Bærum, close to Oslo.
-It is one of the world's largest mobile telecommunications companies with operations worldwide, but focused in Scandinavia and Asia.
-It has extensive broadband and TV distribution operations in four Nordic countries, and a 10-year-old research and business line for machine-to-machine technology.
-Telenor owns networks in 8 countries.
+Telenor ASA (/no/ or /no/) is a Norwegian majority state-owned multinational telecommunications company headquartered in Fornebu, Bærum, west of Oslo.
+It is one of the world's largest mobile telecommunications companies with operations worldwide, mainly focused in Scandinavia and Asia.
+It has extensive broadband and TV distribution operations in four Nordic countries and a 10-year-old research and business line for machine-to-machine technology.
+Telenor owns networks in eight countries.